ocadotechnology/test-arranger/README.md

 ...
     .build();
 ```
-When looking at such code, it is hard to say which values are relevant for the test and which are provided only to satisfy not-null requirements.
+When looking at such code, it is hard to say which values are relevant for the test and which are provided only to satisfy some not-null requirements.
 If the test is about brand, why not write it like that:
 ```java
 Product product = Arranger.some(Product.class);